consciencia/stable-diffusion/README.md

 ## Green colored output images
 If you have a Nvidia GTX series GPU, the output images may be entirely green in color.
 This is because GTX series does not support half precision calculations.
-To overcome the issue, use the `--precision full` argument.
+To overcome this issue, use the `--precision full` argument.
 The downside is that it will lead to higher GPU VRAM usage.

 ## Distorted images in higher resolution